 Frankie Lymon & the Teenagers led the way for young black singing groups like The Jackson 5.
 A huge talent thrust into the spotlight at a very young age, Lymon was a lot like Michael Jackson.
 Lyman died of a heroin overdose when he was 26.

 Royalties for this song have been in constant dispute.
 Record companies often claimed a share of the copyright on songs written by young artists who didn't know enough about the law or the music industry to realize they were being cheated.
-When this was released in 1956, record company owner George Goldner told the group that only 2 names could be listed on the copyright, and credited himself and Lyman as songwriters.
+When this was released in 1956, record company owner George Goldner told the group that only two names could be listed on the copyright, and credited himself and Lyman as songwriters.
 In 1964, Goldner signed over the rights to Morris Levy, who had been claiming copyrights for years, collecting royalties on songs he didn't write by Chuck Berry, Tommy James and many others.

 This song has endured as a classic, and when Ross recorded her version in 1981, it generated even more royalty money.
-In 1987, Jimmy Merchant and Herman Santiago, 2 members of The Teenagers who said they helped write the song sued Levy, claiming he stole the songwriting credit and threatened to kill them if they tried to get it (Morris was linked to organized crime).
+In 1987, Jimmy Merchant and Herman Santiago, two members of The Teenagers who said they helped write the song sued Levy, claiming he stole the songwriting credit and threatened to kill them if they tried to get it (Morris was linked to organized crime).
 A judge eventually ruled that while Morris did not write the song, he was entitled to the royalties because Merchant and Santiago waited too long to file their lawsuit.
 Also in question is Lymon's share of the royalties.
-He was married 3 times but never divorced, and all 3 of his wives have claimed ownership of his share.
+He was married three times but never divorced, and all three of his wives have claimed ownership of his share.

 The Beach Boys recorded this in 1964, with Darlene Love

 helping with their arrangement.
 Brian Wilson of The Beach Boys said in Q